youngkellen/SH-Scoping/README.md

 App.js and Dashboard/index.js contain the url endpoints.
 The scopes are contained in the GCP bucket `sh-scoping-scopes`.
 The project is `sh-scoping`.
 Each top level object in the GCP bucket is a folder that contains two files, a csv and a json for the details of the scope.
+Both the csv and json must be updated during any write, or else bugs will happen!!!

 ## Functionality overview